George’s mission to share his family’s ancestry

 What has been the most meaningful part of this work for you?

 I’m working on a book which chronicles my journey called “A Generation in Transition.”
-I have tentative plans to release this work by summer 2020.
 I also have plans to have a historical marker placed in the community where my ancestors lived, and still reside to tell the story of the first free community there.
 Also, I hope to become a more integral part of the Highland community as they continue to uncover the legacy of slavery at their plantation.

 What would you want people to take away from your experience?